nycdb/nycdb/README.md

 #### Run options: _Individual datasets_

-If you want only one dataset or if you prefer to import the datasets one-at-a-time, you can run the download script with the name of the dataset and then execute the script for the corresponding dataset.
+If you want only one dataset or if you prefer to import the datasets one-at-a-time, you can run the download script (if required) with the name of the dataset and then execute the script for the corresponding dataset.

 For example, to import only DOF sales data do: ``` ./download.sh dofsales ``` and ``` make dofsales ```

 Notes:
  - The scripts will drop existing tables of the same name from the database and re-populate them.
 This means you can re-run the scripts when new data is released.
- - Some indexes are created, but you might want to create additional depending on youre queries.
+ - Some indexes are created, but you might find yourself needing additional indexes.

 Some of the scripts are stored in separate repos and are kept as submodules in the _modules_ folder: